hominoids/SBC_Case_Builder/README.md

 ### Folded Case Adjustments Tab
 This tab exclusively deals with folded cases.
 At this time the bend allowance equations are not complete and limits its use to paper and other thin materials with a low bend radius.
 Once folded metal cases are implemented the bend allowance equations will be complete and allow for any bendable material of any given bend radius.
-With that said, these adjustments are used for the paper_full-top and paper_splt-top case designs and the *material thickness* and *bend Allowance* adjustments still need to be set appropriately for the material in use.
+With that said, these adjustments are used for the paper_full-top and paper_splt-top case designs and the *material thickness* and *bend Allowance* adjustments still need to be set appropriately for proper use.
 The *bottom clearance* adjustment allows additional bottom height adjustment for those wishing to use user provided standoffs on the bottom of the device for better stability.
 The *flat blank section* checkbox generates a flat blank based on the aforementioned settings.
 Once it has been generated the model must be rendered(F6) to produce a 2D blank that can then be exported as a DXF or SVG file for printing or fed to a CNC cutter.

 ### Standard Motherboard Case Adjustments Tab
 Both standard motherboard adapters and cases can be generated with SBC Case Builder and this tab controls the specific settings.
 Since it is not possible to know the motherboard thickness it is set to 2mm and the *standard motherboard thickness* setting is used to add or subtract thickness for an accurate representation of the user provided PCB.
-The *rear io shield setting is only used when generating full cases and not when generating adapters and io shields.
-Most of the adjustments in the *3D Case Adjustments* tab work for motherboard adapters which allows for the SBC or other device to be repositioned on the adapter while providing the full use of the accessory subsystem.
+The *rear io shield* setting is only used when generating full cases and is not needed when generating adapters and io shields.
+Most of the adjustments in the *3D Case Adjustments* tab also work for motherboard adapters which allows for the SBC or other device to be repositioned on the adapter while providing the full use of the accessory subsystem.
 Any accessory entries in the sbc_case_builder_accessories.cfg file should reference the bottom face.
 The *bottom cover pattern* in the *Fan and Vent Openings* tab and the *SBC Bottom Standoff* tabs also apply to motherboard adapters.
 There are predefined example cases and adapters available in the GUI for further reference.

 ### 3D Case Adjustments Tab